paybrush/paybrush/README.md

 ### Step 2: Downloading the Script from GitHub

 1. **Clone the GitHub Repository**: Open your terminal and clone the repository containing `paybrush.py` using Git.
-Replace `your_repository_url` with the actual URL of your GitHub repository:
+Enter the following command in your terminal:
    ```bash
    git clone https://github.com/paybrush/paybrush.git
    ```